Dr. Lowell K. Oswald

 About Dr. Lowell K. Oswald

 As a state administrator, his responsibilities included overseeing the delivery of professional development services to Utah’s 41 school districts and numerous charter schools.
 He received the 2014 Utah Council for Exceptional Children’s Special Education Administrator of the Year Award.
-As a district administer, his responsibilities included overseeing 1,000 licensed and classified personnel serving over 7,000 students with disabilities attending 82 schools in a school district of 65,000 students.
+As a district administrator, his responsibilities included overseeing 1,000 licensed and classified personnel serving over 7,000 students with disabilities attending 82 schools in a school district of 65,000 students.
 For his leadership, he received the 2007 Davis School District Hall of Fame Recognition Award and 2005 School Board Honors Award.